1. What is the turnaround time?

 We use the approach of "Supercurve Fitting" developed by the Department of Bioinformatics and Computational Biology at MD Anderson Cancer Center to quantify protein expression and modification.
 Briefly, a "standard curve" is constructed from 5808 spots on each slide (one slide probed for one antibody).
 These spots include 5 serial dilutions of each sample plus 528 QC spots of standard lysates at different concentrations.
 Relative levels of protein expression and modification for each sample are determined by interpolation of each dilution curve to the "standard curve" (supercurve) of the slide (antibody).
 (Click on RPPA SPACE for more information)

 6. If I have several RPPA data sets that were performed at different times within different RPPA assays, can I combine all my data together for further analysis?

 7. I have samples ready but they were prepared in the buffer for my western blot.
 Can I submit these samples for RPPA?

 We encourage you to use the lysis buffer with our recipe.
 However, we accept samples prepared by the approach for western blot.
 Our experience demonstrates that samples prepared in RIPA buffer will work for RPPA.
 However, samples prepared from Urea buffer will make diffused spots that interfere with quantification.

 8. What is the optimal protein concentration of the samples for RPPA?
 If my sample concentration is below 1 ug/ul, can you run this sample for RPPA?

 The optimal protein concentration should be 1 ug/ul after SDS denature.
 We accept samples with a minimal concentration of 0.50 ug/ul (from cell lines), and 0.75 ug/ul (from tissue).
 If you have few samples with low protein concentration in your sample set, we suggest you not to adjust protein concentration against the lowest one.
 Otherwise, you will lose the majority of the signals.

 9. How much volume of each sample do you need for RPPA?

-We require a minimum 80 ul of each sample to accommodate the entire Standard Panel of Antibodies.
+We now require a minimum 80 uL of each sample to accommodate the entire Expanded Antibody List.

 10. Do I need to prepare replicate samples for RPPA?